monijaman/Kossi-GoLang/README.md

 **Migration Options:**

 - `-migrate` - Safe migration (production ready)
+- `-create-db` - Create database if not exists, then migrate (safe)
 - `-fresh` - Drop all + recreate (development only)
 - `-fresh-seed` - Drop, migrate, and seed (development only)
 - `-seed` - Run all database seeders